neelkanthk/laravel-schedulable/README.md

 #### 2. Use the ```Neelkanth\Laravel\Schedulable\Traits\Schedulable``` trait in any Model.

-#### If you have used a custom column name in the migration then you have to specify that column in the Model as shown below.
+#### *NOTE:* If you have used a custom column name in the migration then you have to specify that column in the Model as shown below.

 ```php
 use Illuminate\Database\Eloquent\Model;